 - The development and exploration of different materials in a controlled setting

-The key stage 3 curriculum is designed to develop students’ art skills such as drawing, painting, creativity and analysing artists’ work; thus giving them a solid base to undertake GCSE Art should they wish to.
-They will gain this experience through specially designed units of work covering a variety of art movements and themes.
+The Key Stage 3 curriculum is designed to develop students’ art skills such as drawing, painting, creativity and analysing artists’ work.
+Not only does this give them a solid base to undertake GCSE Art should they wish to, but also helps to boost their literacy and resilience using bespoke units of work covering a variety of art movements and themes.

 - to use a range of techniques to record their observations in sketchbooks, journals and other media as a basis for exploring their ideas

-- to use a range of techniques and media, including painting
+- to use a range of techniques and media, including paint, clay and collage

 - to increase their proficiency in the handling of different materials